Proton-pump inhibitor: Pharmacokinetics

-There is no clear evidence that one proton pump inhibitor works better than another.

 History

 PPIs were developed in the 1980s, with omeprazole being launched in 1988.
 Most of these medications are benzimidazole derivatives, related to omeprazole, but imidazopyridine derivatives such as tenatoprazole have also been developed.
 Potassium-competitive inhibitors such as revaprazan reversibly block the potassium-binding site of the proton pump, acting more quickly, but are not available in most countries.

 Society and culture

-Cost
+Economics

 In British Columbia, Canada the cost of the PPIs varies significantly from CA$0.13 to CA$2.38 per dose while all agents in the class appear more or less equally effective.

 Regulatory approval

 A comparative table of FDA-approved indications for PPIs is shown below.

-Research

-COVID-19

-According to one study proton-pump inhibitors may increase the severity of symptoms of COVID-19.